-36. Visit Hoomaluhia Botanical Gardens
+36. Visit Hoomaluhia Botanical Garden

 You know all of those Instagram pictures of people standing on a wooden platform facing a lake with stunning green mountains in front of them?
 Or the ones where there is someone on a single-lane road with green plants growing on both sides and those same stunning green mountains in the background?
-That’s Hoomaluhia Botanical Gardens.
+That’s Hoomaluhia Botanical Garden.
 Check it out.

 37. Check out the Views from the Pali Lookout

 The Pali Lookout is one of the only places on the island that you can drive up to (as opposed to hike up to) and get a breathtaking view of Oahu.
 From the Pali Lookout, you can actually see a good portion of the southeastern part of the island.

 38. Immerse Yourself in Hawaiian History at Iolani Palace

 From 1882 to 1893, Iolani Palace was home to Hawaiian royalty, including King Kalakaua and Queen Liliuokalani, Hawaii’s last reigning monarch.
 As a matter of fact, it is the only palace in the entire United States!
 And lucky for you, it’s open to the public!

 39. Attend a Luau (Preferably One Hosted by Locals)

 Luaus first came about in 1819, when King Kamehameha II decided to abolish the practice of men and women eating separately.
 In celebration of this declaration, King Kamehameha II planned a huge feast with both men and women.